aroberge/reeborg/docs/en/index.rst

    B. Recursion <recursion/index>
    C. Variables <variables/index>
    D. Object Oriented Programming <oop/index>
+   E. Higher-Order Functions <functional/index>
+   F. Programming Exercises <exercises/index>
-   E. Reeborg's World Reference <reference/index>
+   G. Reeborg's World Reference <reference/index>
-   F. Python: a brief overview <python/index>
+   H. Python: a brief overview <python/index>
-   G. Contribute!  <contribute/index>
+   I. Contribute!  <contribute/index>

 If you click on any of the above part title, you will be taken to a page with a more detailed table of contents for that part.